-If you haven’t already, create a business page on Facebook.
+To get started using Facebook and Instagram marketing, if you haven’t already, create a business page on Facebook.
 An Instagram page for your business is not necessary to advertise on Instagram.
-However, it is the fastest growing platform, so it is highly recommended to have an active Instagram account for your business.
+However, it is the fastest-growing platform, so it is highly recommended to have an active Instagram account for your business.

 2. Create a Business Manager

-Create a Business Manager for your Facebook and Instagram pages.
+As part of your Facebook and Instagram advertising strategy, Create a Business Manager account for your Facebook and Instagram pages.
 This is where you will be able to manage your page, ad accounts, and analytics.
 From here you will create an ad account, set up a billing method, and find your tracking pixel to install.
 This is a tracking code that lives on your website to track traffic, record user analytics, be used for remarketing, exclude certain users (such as people who have already requested an appointment), and aid with creating future strategies using data to drive your decisions.